hashicorp/vault/website/source/intro/getting-started/first-secret.html.md

 }
 ```

+This contains some extra information; many backends create leases for secrets
+that allow time-limited access other systems, and in those cases `lease_id` would
+contain a lease identifier and `lease_duration` would contain the length of time
+for which the lease is valid, in seconds.

-This contains some extra information, but you can see our data mirrored
+You can see our data mirrored
 here as well.
 The JSON output is very useful for scripts.
 For example below
 we use the `jq` tool to extract the "excited" value: